-The BC Association of Aboriginal Friendship Centres provides financial assistance through the Post-Secondary Student Support Program to Northwest Territory or Nunavut Inuit students who have been residing in British Columbia for 12 consecutive months, British Columbia registered members who do not have Band membership or an affiliation with a Band (BC General List) and Status Indian students who are affiliated with a BC First Nation as indicated on Status Card but do not have Band membership.
+The BC Association of Aboriginal Friendship Centres provides financial assistance through the Post-Secondary Student Support Program.
+British Columbia registered members who do not have Band membership or an affiliation with a Band (BC General List) and Status Indian students who are affiliated with a BC First Nation as indicated on Status Card but do not have Band membership.

 Band Sponsorship Summary

 Status First Nations students.